minprog-platforms/project-wiki-django-StevenNed123/README.md

 - Creating more space at the bottom of the search bar, so potential searches do not obscure the Home and Random page options

 ### Homepage design
-The design would for the indexpage would look something like this:
+The design for the indexpage would look something like this:
 ![homepage](images/homepage.png)

 ### Wiki Entry design